 top of page

-One of the obstacles that prevents the power of the gospel from being seen when we minister is the separation we show in practice between God’s truth and God’s love.
+One of the obstacles that prevents the power of the gospel from being seen when we minister is the separation between God’s truth and God’s love.
 Too often we are not balanced enough.
 In our day, many are satisfied promoting an incomplete gospel that only emphasizes God’s grace and favor.

-But I think that, at least in our environment, the problem seems to be something else.
-The Lord has allowed us to expose ourselves to the most wonderful truths of His word and we are willing to proclaim them.
+Yet in our environment, I think the problem may be something else.
+The Lord has exposed to the most wonderful truths of His word and we are willing to proclaim them.
 But, generally speaking, this is not entirely effective.
-We know that, along with the truth, God must work in the understanding and apply that truth to the life of the hearer.
+We know that along with the truth, God must work in the understanding and apply that truth to the life of the hearer.

-But there is something else; the truth that edifies can only be served on the tray of love; “…This “knowledge” puffs up, but love builds up“ (1 Corinthians 8:1).
-For the purpose of communicating truth is not to be right; it is not even a matter of simply doing justice.
+But there is something else; the truth that edifies can only be served on the tray of love; “…This knowledge puffs up, but love builds up“ (1 Corinthians 8:1).
+The purpose of communicating truth is not to be right; it is not even a matter of simply doing justice.
 Our goal is to make known the love of the true God, and we do this by caring from the heart for those we intend to enlighten.

-I want to illustrate it with a work, Les Misérables.
-Jean Valjean was finally liberated in 1815.
-He was sentenced to five years in prison for stealing bread to feed his family, but ended up spending nineteen years behind bars for trying to escape.
-All reject him as an ex-con, and only Bishop Myriel receives him to provide food and shelter.
+I want to illustrate it with a literary work, Les Misérables.
+In the story, Jean Valjean was sentenced to five years in prison for stealing bread to feed his family, but ended up spending nineteen years behind bars for trying to escape.
+When he was finally liberated he was rejected by all as an ex-con.
+Only Bishop Myriel receives him to provide food and shelter.
 Jean Valjean, full of resentment, steals his benefactor’s silverware and flees.
-When he was arrested by the police something extraordinary happened; Bishop Myriel told the authorities that he had given the silverware to Jean Valjean, and that he had forgotten to give him two silver candelabras.
-This act of mercy had such an effect on that bitter heart that it transformed him into one willing to give himself for others.
+When he was arrested by the police something extraordinary happened.
+Bishop Myriel told the authorities that he had given the silverware to Jean Valjean, and that he had forgotten to give him two silver candelabras.
+This act of mercy had such an effect on Valjean's bitter heart that it transformed him into one willing to give himself for others.

 Our text tells us that sometimes it is not a question of pointing out every fault in our neighbor, especially if those faults are offenses to ourselves.
 Rather, we will cultivate a relationship that allows us to look deep into the heart and put effective medicine there.
 The follower of Jesus will not give importance to the wounds inflicted by the heart he intends to heal.